xenown/BestExCurr/README.md

-# Website
+# Best Exchange Currency

-Basic website for my resume and works.
+Basic app to get all the exchange rates from various banks and institutions in Ottawa.
+Best rate and corresponding institution is output to client.